Phantas0s/garden/content/post/building_mouseless_book_beginning.md

 title = "Building A Book 01 - A Story"
 tags = ['writing', 'book']
 alias = ['building_mouseless_book_presentation']
+excerpt = "I explain the ultimate secret to get rich and fall in love." description = "I explain the ultimate secret to get rich and fall in love."
 +++

 {{< picture src="/garden/images/2022/building_a_book/01_preface_outline.png" webp="/garden/images/2022/building_a_book/01_preface_outline.webp" alt="A glimpse to my horrible outline for Building Your Mouseless Development Environment">}}